 The KPCS is a joint government internationally recognized certification system that imposes extensive requirements on its members to enable them to certify shipments of rough diamonds as conflict-free and prevent conflict diamonds from entering legitimate trade.

 - A Phytosanitary inspection can only be done at the airport in Paris CDG.
 If the shipment arrives at another UPS import site, there is no one assigned to do a Phytosanitary inspection.
 The shipment must be forwarded to an alternate broker (assigned by the importer) or forwarded under customs bond to UPS at Paris CDG.
 Import delays may occur and accessorial charges may apply.

-Private persons are allowed to import up to 50 cigarettes as a gift for personal use only from another private person.
 Private individuals are not allowed to buy tobacco products in third countries or territories.
-Importation of tobacco products bought by private individuals in a third country or territory is only allowed in personal luggage up to certain amounts but not within shipments.
+Importation of tobacco products bought by private individuals in a third country or territory is only allowed in personal luggage up to certain amounts but not within shipments through Express carriers or Post.
 For detailed information, please contact your chamber of commerce.

 - Shipping of alcoholic beverages is only permitted ISC contract service.
 For general service restrictions please see info under alcoholic beverages.

 Wine and wine products are subject to excise duty.
 The excise duty is calculated based on the alcoholic strength by volume.
 This information must be shown on the invoice.